 Tea tree oil is renowned for its therapeutic properties.
 As such, it is used throughout the world for various ailments.
 The main reason why it's so awesome is the fact it can treat various fungal issues, and it can also work as antiseptic.

 That being said, it can be used not only for toenail fungus but also for other types of fungal conditions and bacteria.

 When we talk about tea tree oil for toenail fungus, you have to keep in mind that this is an alternative to oral medication.
 Most doctors will recommend a drug for this condition.
 Unfortunately, like many other fungal oral drugs, medicines used for this problem can lead to some serious side effects.

-Tea tree oil can be used for prolonged treatment, and it allows you to avoid all the side effects that you otherwise might encounter.
+This organic oil can be used for prolonged treatment, and it allows you to avoid all the side effects that you otherwise might encounter.
 Always remember that this plant takes time to work, so this is something you will need to consider before you start.